Keeping Communities Clean, Safe and Healthy

 In the right hands, medications can work wonders.
 When mishandled, they can be the stuff of nightmares, setting the stage for addiction and overdose deaths, increased crime rates, and even pollution that not only affects fish and wildlife, but gets into drinking water supplies.

 Since 2018, California has implemented statewide programs to divert unused medications out of homes and the environment.
-Safe disposal drug take-back bins provide residents with safe and easily accessible options to ensure medications are not stockpiled in medicine cabinets, flushed down the drain or left to languish in landfills.
+Safe disposal drug take-back bins provide residents with safe and easily accessible options to ensure medications are not stockpiled in medicine cabinets, flushed down the drain, or left to languish in landfills.
 Commonly located in pharmacies, these bins make it easy for people to safely get rid of old medications the same time they pick up new ones.

 “We urge everyone to ensure they properly dispose of their unused drugs at designated sites to enhance public safety,” says Sacramento County Health Officer Dr. Olivia Kasirye.